OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ### Building the Standardized Vocabularies

 All vocabularies of the Standardized Vocabularies are consolidated into the same common format.
 This relieves the researchers from having to understand and handle multiple different formats and life-cycle conventions of the originating vocabularies.
-All vocabularies are regularly refreshed and incorporated using the Pallas system[^pallasUrl].
-It is built and run by the OHDSI Vocabulary Team, which is part of the overall OMOP CDM Workgroup.
-If you find mistakes please report and help improve our resource by posting in either the OHDSI Forums[^forums2Url] or CDM Github page[^cdmIssuesUrl]. \index{Pallas system}
+All vocabularies are regularly refreshed and incorporated using the Pallas system.[^pallasUrl] It is built and run by the OHDSI Vocabulary Team, which is part of the overall OMOP CDM Workgroup.
+If you find mistakes please report and help improve our resource by posting in either the OHDSI Forums[^forums2Url] or CDM Github page.[^cdmIssuesUrl] \index{Pallas system}

 [^pallasUrl]: https://github.com/OHDSI/Vocabulary-v5.0
 [^forums2Url]: https://forums.ohdsi.org